-METHODS
+482 METHODS

-The methods below are based on the preregistration, with small changes as described in the Deviations from the preregistration section above.

-Planned Sample

-Great-tailed grackles are caught in the wild in Tempe, Arizona using a variety of methods (e.g., walk-in trap, bownet, mist net).
-After capture we immediately process birds by attaching colored leg bands in unique combinations for individual identification, conducting morphological measurements of weight, tarsus length, flattened wing length, tail length, skull length, bill length and fat score (the amount of visible fat under the skin in the clavicle and abdomen as in Kaiser 1993).
+- The methods below are based on the preregistration, with small changes as described in the Deviations from the planned methods section above. - Planned Sample Great-tailed grackles are caught in the wild in Tempe, Arizona using a variety of methods (e.g., walk-in trap, bownet, mist net).
+After capture we immediately process birds by attaching colored leg bands in unique combinations for individual identification, conducting morphological measurements of weight, tarsus length, flattened wing length, tail length, skull length, bill length and fat score (the amount of visible fat under the skin in the clavicle and abdomen as in Kaiser, 1993).
 Most grackles are released after completion of color band marking, measurements, and acquiring a blood sample.
-A subset of grackles are held in aviaries for up to 6 months for behavioral testing, and then released back to the wild at their location of capture.
+A subset of grackles